 The Retained Property is bounded by the Central Arizona Project canal and Vineyard Flood Retarding Structure ("FRS") on its eastern boundary.
-Due to this condition, all the existing wash corridors, with the exception of the Siphon Draw, have been cut off from upstream flows.
-Drainage which has been impacted by the FRS through the Retained Property will be addressed as described within the Drainage Infrastructure Master Plan.
+Due to this condition, all the existing wash corridors have been cut off from upstream flows.
+Drainage which has been impacted by the FRS through the Retained Property will be addressed as described within the Master Drainage Plan.
 The drainage corridors will be landscaped with a native and transitional desert palette in varying character forms to blend with the aesthetics of the communities they traverse.
 The Siphon Draw corridor will be preserved within the Retained Property.